Theories of Knowledge

 For example, money is a social construct, but you can use it to buy a hamburger.
 The idea of buying a hamburger involves the social construct of money, but it also involves ideas about objective reality, such as the idea of a hamburger.
 If your friend promises to help you move to a new apartment, the promise is intersubjective, but the physical event of moving is not.
 We can’t make hamburgers or move boxes just by having shared ideas.
 Social reality “cashes out” in objective reality.

-There is also social knowledge, which we should distinguish from social reality.
+There is also social knowledge, which is different from social reality.
 Like individuals, societies need to acquire knowledge and make truth judgments.
 We have social methods of knowledge acquisition and truth judgment, such as science.
 Those methods combine the knowledge and judgment of many individuals.
 Social knowledge and social truth are social, but not entirely social.
 They depend on individual mental processes, and they depend on objective reality.

 A scientific theory and a tax code are both socially created, but not in the same way.
 The scientific theory is socially learned.
 The tax code is socially constructed.